xixianliao/xixianliao.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Hispanic Philology, Beijing Jiaotong University, 2014-2018
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Theoretical and Applied Linguistics, Pompeu Fabra University, 2018-2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Linguistics, Pompeu Fabra University, 2019-present

 Work experience
 ======